From how to load the dishwasher to what to do on vacation, many couples are in constant conflict about how to handle their differences.

 “Nice” people don’t learn to negotiate — they learn to give in.
 In a successful relationship, both partners need to negotiate and compromise to come to a mutually acceptable solution.
 This can be easier said than done, however.

-Relationships with balance and joy require constant compromise and some issues require much more compromising than others.
-Many trying issues with differing opinions can be equally split down the middle in their resolve.
-Desired room temperature is one.
-For example, if one person loves an Alaskan-type temperature and the other prefers that of the Sahara Desert, finding a midrange temperature for the home can be the best solution.
+Relationships with balance and joy require constant compromise, and some issues require much more compromising than others.
+Many trying issues with differing opinions can be equally split down the middle in their resolve — desired room temperature is one.
+For example, if one person loves an Alaska-type temperature and the other prefers that of the Sahara Desert, finding a mid-range temperature for the home can be the best solution.

-Typically, the type of relationship that was modeled for us as children is the influence for how we expect things to be in our relationships today.
-For example, those growing up in single parent homes or homes where there was one dominating parent, may have never watched both parents in negotiation.
+Typically, the type of relationship that was modeled for us as children is the influence of how we expect things to be in our relationships today.
+For example, those growing up in single-parent homes or homes where there was one dominating parent may have never watched both parents in negotiation.
 Because the majority of adults entering relationships have not witnessed a collaborative effort in terms of decision-making, it is difficult to draw from any personal experience.

 Do I value our differences?